Parents: This Is YOUR Back-to-School Survival Guide

 Organizational strategies for moms and dads with ADHD trying to manage school children with ADHD.

 If you’re a mom or dad with ADHD, the words “back to school” can make you quiver with anxiety.
 They elicit visions of endless papers to sign, car pools to remember, and homework assignments to help with.
-Also, you may have a child with attention deficit hyperactivity disorder (ADHD) who has organizational problems of his own.
+Also, you may have a child with attention deficit disorder (ADHD or ADD) who has organizational problems of his own.